 Anyway, our flight was 4 hours and 5 minutes.
 As soon as we got on the plane all I could do was quietly cry and pray to God to get us there safely.
 But there’s a catch!
 As we were approaching Cancun our plane had a lot of turbulence and it was not pretty.
 I almost had a panic attack LOL but I had to show off that I was tough (yea sorry love I was low-key scared but momma ain’t raise no chicken).

 Once we got to Cancun airport, we had to go through immigration.
 Make sure you fill out the immigration forms online, it makes it way easier for you to leave the airport.
 It is also important to keep it with you during your entire trip.
-You can be stopped at anytime during your trip regarding the reason for your stay.
-After we went through immigration, we were greeted by Amstar who were in charge of our transportation to our Hotel.
+You can be stopped at any time during your trip regarding the reason for your stay.
+After we went through immigration, we were greeted by Amstar who was in charge of our transportation to our Hotel.
 When booking your flight it is important to figure out how you will get to and from the hotel.
 Otherwise, people will try to scam you.
 Do not exchange money at the airport either.
 They will cheat you and give you fewer pesos for your dollar.
 Wait till you get to your hotel to exchange money there or at the money exchange bank.(PLEASE DO RESEARCH ON ANY COUNTRY YOU DECIDE TO TRAVEL TO: READ REVIEWS, WATCH YOUTUBE VIDEOS AND ASK PEOPLE WHO HAVE TRAVELED THERE).

-Once we got into the van, we drove about 15-20 minutes to our hotel and to my surprise Cancun is heavily Americanized.
-I did not expect to see a Zara, YSL, Loui Vuitton or Starbucks.
+Once we got into the van, we drove about 15-20 minutes to our hotel, and to my surprise, Cancun is heavily Americanized.
+I did not expect to see a Zara, YSL, Loui Vuitton, or Starbucks.
 I was not aware that most hotels and resorts are located in the tourist part of Cancun in which they call the “hotel zone”.
-We had the pleasure of staying at Melody Maker which is an all-inclusive resort which has additional services such as a 24/7 room service, private pool, beach, five free restaurants, spa, and VIP services.
+We had the pleasure of staying at Melody Maker which is an all-inclusive resort that has additional services such as a 24/7 room service, private pool, beach, five free restaurants, a spa, and VIP services.
 In my opinion, it was definitely worth the money.
 It gives a weight off your shoulders with having to pay for extra amenities.
-Since we got to our resort early, we had to stand in line to wait and check in.
+Since we got to our resort early, we had to stand in line to wait and check-in.
 Fortunately for me, two of my friends were also checking in at the same resort and that was another plus to my trip.
 After we checked in, we went straight up to our room and got ready to hit the resort beach.
 The beach had everything you can dream of!
 A beautiful view of the ocean with an open bar and food truck.
 Not to mention amazing spots for those vacation photos plus beach beds to take a quick tan or nap!
 After hanging at the beach, we headed upstairs for a quick nap and got ready for dinner in the evening for the remainder of our day.
 We decided to have dinner at Talavera Mexican Restaurant and the food was amazing.
 Oh and we ate again LOL.
-We headed down the hall to the The Social Buffet Market Place.
+We headed down the hall to The Social Buffet Market Place.
 The food here is also really amazing and has everything you can imagine.
 Before coming to Cancun, I was told the food was horrible.
 Wrong!
 I give it a 5/5 across all boards.
 We then took the bus for $1 each to explore downtown.
 We decided to keep our first day as “chill day” to explore and relax.